 The central part of Kenya makes of one of Kenya’s highlands, consisting of five major counties that include, Kirinyaga, Nyeri, Nyandarua, Muranga, and Kiambu.
 The region is predominately agricultural with tea and coffee being the main cash crop.

 Located in Nyahururu town within the famous Thompson fall lodge.
-The fall can be heard from a distance as it descends down the cliff.
-It is a major attraction for most locals and other tourist.
+The fall can be heard from a distance as it descends the cliff.
+It is a major attraction for most locals and other tourists.
 There is a downward stair that takes one to the bottom of the fall.
 The walk down gets tougher as one keeps descending, going back up was quite a challenge for me.
-(I never knew how unfit I was till no. J
+(I never knew how unfit I was till now)!

 Located along the Thika-Garissa Road.
 The fall is home to Oldonyo Sabuk National park.
 One can enjoy bird watching, campaign, team building activities.